My Real Estate AHA Moment

 Webster defines an "AHA moment" as an instant of sudden realization, inspiration, insight, recognition or comprehension.

 My "AHA moment" about the possibilities in real estate came after I had an interesting conversation with my landlord while in college.
 The landlord was also a college student.
-Although this exact conversation wasn't the real trigger point, replaying the content of this conversation in my head many years later acted like a lightbulb in my head.
+Although this exact conversation wasn't the real trigger point, replaying the content of this conversation in my head many years later acted like a lightbulb.

-When I moved to San Diego for grad school from overseas, I needed boarding and was really desperate to find something that fit an extremely modest budget around San Diego State University (Go Aztecs).
+When I moved to San Diego for grad school from overseas, I needed boarding and was really desperate to find something that fit an extremely modest budget around the campus of San Diego State University (Go Aztecs).

 Fast forward many years later, I came across “Rich Dad, Poor Dad” and read it.
 As I processed the information in the book, I started to remember the conversation with my landlord.
 Bizarrely, many of the answers he provided me back then were coming back to my mind and they started to make some sense.
 Cashflow, mortgage payment, co-signing, only rented to grad students, clear house rules, tenant turnovers, ...